Drivers of climate innovation in Europe and beyond

 In entrepreneurship we open up the market for small businesses and start-ups working in the area of climate innovation, providing the opportunities and practical tools to turn ideas into commercial success.

-We offer added value to Master’s and Ph.D. degree programme at the best academic institutions across Europe as well as an annual summer school.
-Our pre-incubation programme the Greenhouse helps you explore your business ideas.
-We currently have 155 PhD students and 288 Master's students.
+We offer added value to aster’s and PhD degree programmes at the best academic institutions across Europe as well as an annual summer school.
+Our pre-incubation programme, the Greenhouse, helps you explore your business ideas.

 We address climate change mitigation and adaptation under four themes: